PAST DUE DISABILITY BENEFITS

-Your past due SSD benefits go back in time depending on the date you filed your SSD application and the date you alleged you became unable to work.
+Your past due SSD benefits go back in time and are tied to the date you filed your SSD application and the date you became unable to work.
 There are a number of factors that can change how far back in time you can go.
 This article reviews those factors.
 Particularly, whether or not your past due benefits can go back earlier than your application.

 WHAT IS THE AMOUNT OF YOUR PAST DUE DISABILITY BENEFITS?

 Two important dates determine the amount of your past due disability benefits.
 The first date is the date your disability began.
 This is also known as your alleged onset date of disability.
 The second date that is important is the date you apply for benefits.
 In other words, your application date.